enhanliu/diffusion_GANs/README.md

-The address for obtaining the denoised dataset is https://pan.baidu.com/s/1WnwqpWE-GuDDpgOsZ87CDg Extraction code: 5718
+The addresses of the denoised dataset and training weights are https://pan.baidu.com/s/1WnwqpWE-GuDDpgOsZ87CDg Extraction code: 5718